Unfair Means in CBSE Board Exam 2026: Know Actions and Penalties

-The Central Board of Secondary Education conduct the CBSE board examination across the country.
+The Central Board of Secondary Education will administer the CBSE 2026 board exams starting from February 17, 2026.
 Students must maintain integrity throughout the examination.
-Some students take advantage of unfair means during the CBSE 10th and CBSE 12th board exams where they will have to face problems in their academic journey.
-If the student gets caught up, they will be debarred from writing the further board exams and the CBSE might also stop their academics for 1 to 2 years.
-Students can check out the CBSE board actions and penalties mentioned below to learn more about the unfair means.
+Students who take advantage of unfair means during the CBSE 10th and CBSE 12th board exams will have to face problems in their academic journey.
+If the student gets caught indulging in any unfair means or cheating, they will be debarred from writing further board exams, and the CBSE might also stop their academics for 1 to 2 years.
+Students can check out the actions and penalties mentioned below to learn more about the rules and penalties.

 This Story also Contains